gregstanley/gregstanley.github.io/_posts/2022-09-27-Winget-to-the-rescue.md

   - windows terminal console winget
 ---

-I'm terrible at updating the various frameworks, languages, packages that are installed on my development machines.
-As such I was excited to discover the [Winget](https://learn.microsoft.com/en-us/windows/package-manager/) application which can take care of the for me, [npm](https://www.npmjs.com/) style.
-Much better.

-Once installed, run the following to get a list of the appliations that can be upgraded:
+I'm terrible at updating the various applications, frameworks and packages that are installed on my development machines.
+As such I was pretty excited to discover the [Winget](https://learn.microsoft.com/en-us/windows/package-manager/) application which acts as an [npm](https://www.npmjs.com/) style package manager for my Windows machine - once installed, run the following to get a list of the applications that have updates available for them:

 {% highlight Console %}
 winget upgrade
 {% endhighlight %}

-You can then manually update the relevant applications or do it from the command line with:
+Then either manually update the relevant applications or do it in-place using:

 {% highlight Console %}
-winget upgrade -e <Id>
+winget upgrade -e 'Id'
 {% endhighlight %}

-Where '<Id>' is the Id as listed by the previous command.
+Where `'Id'` is the Id as listed by the previous command.
 See [the documentation](https://learn.microsoft.com/en-us/windows/package-manager/winget/#commands) for more commands.